sdtbwretbwrtasdfv/BlueStuff/Readme.md

 2. Disable Spooler (WARNING!
 This will break printing) [Y/N]?
 N
 3. Disable RemoteRegistry (Can be used for latteral) [Y/N]?
 N
 4. Disable WSearch (Can be used for persist) [Y/N]?
 N
 5. Disable admin shares by registry (WARNING!
-This will PSexec to you PC) [Y/N]?
+This will break PSexec to you PC) [Y/N]?
 N
 6. Harden MS Office against common malspam attacks [Y/N]?
 N
 7. Enable SmartScreen for Edge [Y/N]?
 N
 8. Disable local creds caching [Y/N]?
 N